 Implement a CBD simulator for Discrete time CBDs by filling in what is missing in the provided source files.
-Take the time to go through the folder structure and the code to understand the general architecture of the simulator.
-The python script that you have to fill in is the CBD.py, under the Source folder.
+Take the time to read the README.md file, and go through the folder structure and the code to understand the general architecture of the simulator.
+The python script that you have to fill in is the CBD.py.

-The main classes CBD.py are:
+The main classes in CBD.py are: